radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-commands.md

 ![proxy backend](Media/Image6.2.jpg)

-The following commands can be used instead of the UI mentioned above.
+The REST API can be used instead of the UI mentioned above.

 ### create-dbproxy